Nandaka/PixivUtil2/readme.md

 - The value set in option `customBadChars` would be parsed from left to right.
 - Currently available syntaxes are:
 ```
--> %replace<default>()%
+-> %replace<default>(your_default_string)%
-   Use this syntax to define default char/string to be replaced with.
+   Use this syntax to define default value to replace with.
-   Place your desired char/string in between ().
-   If set multiple times, the one which appears earliest would be used.
+   If this syntax gets used multiple times in the option value, the first value would be used.
-   eg. $replace<global>(@)%.
-If not set, "_" is used.
--> %pattern<group-name>()%
+-> %pattern<you_group_name>(your_pattern)%
--> %replace<group-name>()%
+-> %replace<you_group_name>(your_replace_with)%
-   Use these two syntax to set groups of rules.
+   Use these two syntaxes to set groups of rules.
 Supports regular expression.
-   Use <> to define different groups, and put the patterns and strings to be
-   replace with between ().
-   Group names should not use default.
+   You should not use "default" as group names, otherwise the first replace would
+   be parsed as default value to replace with, while the others would be ignored.
-   Groups with no pattern would be ignored.
+   Groups with no "pattern" would be ignored.
-   Groups with no replace use global replace char/string.
+   Groups with no "replace" use global replace char/string.
-   If multiple patterns/replaces share the same group name, the one on the most
+   If multiple "pattern"s or "replace"s share the same group name, the last value set
-   right side would be used.
-   If multiple groups use the same pattern, the one whose name appears earliest
    would be used.
 ```
 - Chars/string not wrapped with syntaxes above would be considered single chars to be replaced with global replacement char/string, "_" if unset.
 - When configuration file gets written to file, `customBadChars` would be replaced with parsed valid value.
-Single chars would be placed first, followed by `%replace<global>()%`, then each group.
+Single chars would be placed first, followed by `%replace<default>(your_default_string)%`, then each group.

 # Credits/Contributor